-Video: Fall Themed Copywork (Free Printable) || Our Fall Writing Plans
+Video: Fall-Themed Homeschool Copywork (Free Printable) || Our Fall Writing Plans

-If you want to simplify your homeschool writing lessons, yet give your child a rich study that will propel them forward as a writer, try copywork!
-We have been using copywork as the core of our homeschool writing lessons for 14 years.
+If you want to simplify your homeschool writing lessons, yet give your child a rich study that will propel them forward as a writer.
+Try copywork!
+We have been using copy work as the core of our homeschool writing lessons for 14 years.
 I have seen wonderful results in our children from daily copywork practice!

 What is Copywork?